jonfoo9/nem-parser/README.md

 - Empty Lines: Blank lines within the NEM12 file are ignored.
 - 300 Record Before 200: If a 300 data record appears before its corresponding 200 NMI record, an error is logged, and that specific 300 record is skipped.
 The parser continues processing subsequent lines.
 - Invalid/Empty Consumption Values: Within a 300 record, if individual interval readings are empty or contain non-numeric characters, those specific readings are skipped.
+- Invalid file formats or empty files cause the endpoint to return a 4xx client error

 # Further Improvements